SatinderSinghSaini/Advance-React/README.md

 Parent Components should be smart i.e they should perform logic.
 Child Components should be dumb/Presentational i.e. they should only handle presentation of data.

+# Server Side Rendering

+1. ReactDomServer from react-dom/server is used to render React application on server.
+2. To check the difference of rendering on browser.
+Steps->
+   1. Disable Javascript: Devtools-> Settings-> Debugger
+   2. Set Cpu Throttle Speed to 6x: Devtools-> Performance
+3. Server side rendering optimizes the performance as it renders fast.